Thalisain: Culture

-The upper part of Thalisain and Nayaar Valley has been historically known as “Raath” and has its own dialect of Garhwali language known as “Raathi”, a word which is also proudly used as a demonym by locals.
+The upper part of Thalisain and Nayaar Valley has been historically known as “Raath” and has its own dialect of Garhwali language known as Rathwali Dialect Or Rathi a word which is also proudly used as a demonym by locals.
 The word Raath is said to be originated from Rahu, as there's a Rahu temple nearby.
 While the word “Salaan” is used to describe the area to the south of Raath, in the low-lying regions of Nayaar valley.
 In the upper reaches of Nayaar valley, one can still see the dying customs and rituals of Garhwal.
 Men wrap rough-spun tunics of Sheep's wool around their torso and women are often bedecked with a dozen ornaments.
 They still perform folk-dances to the tunes of traditional musical instruments.
 The villagers and villages here are bound with each other by a strong sense of community.
 Perhaps lack of infrastructure has brought them closer to each other.
 While the Salaan region is haunted by desertion, villages of Raath have flourished by their hard work and farming skills.
 Known to be a hard-working and peaceful community, people of this region have been producing the best fruits and vegetables in the region.
 People here are deeply religious.
 Religion and culture is deeply intertwined in these mountains.
 Although, there are many folk-deities in the Garhwal region, Ghandiyal devta is quite popular here in the upper reaches of Thalisain and with a good number of temples dedicated to him.
 Other than that, Goreel Devta, Deeba, Narsingh, Narankaar and several forms of mother goddess are also worshipped.